Contact

 Shopify vs Wordpress Pros and Cons

-• Additional transaction fees apply for external payment providers.
+• Extra transaction fees if using external payment providers

 Advantages